Skip to main content

 Declaring physical and / or mental health conditions

-You need to declare any condition(s) that may affect your ability to undertake the duties of a teacher.
+You need to declare any physical or mental impairment that may seriously detrimentally affect your ability to practise as a teacher.

 Overseas criminal record check (CRC)